LEARN how to size your Rx Jump Rope here

 We follow two basic principles with regard to jump rope length; The first is “static” rope length.
 That’s the actual length of a rope not in motion.
 The second is “dynamic” rope length.
 That’s the rope in motion where the athlete’s mechanics can influence the effective length of the rope.

 When viewing the sizing chart please locate your height while wearing your normal work out shoes.
 Then see the indicated rope length recommended for that height.
-That is the measurement you would select when purchasing your Custom Rx Jump Rope.
+That is the measurement you would select when purchasing your custom made Rx Jump Rope.